 So at 9:30 pm when he asks for those ‘five more minutes’ for himself… give it to him.
 Be interested and ask if you could join him.
 It could be the romance that he was waiting for all day.

-Mariel Gutierrez is a staff writer for INCMEDIA.ORG and hosts the Faith and Family podcast Tired Moms.
+Mariel Gutierrez is a staff writer for INCMedia Services and hosts the Faith and Family podcast Tired Moms.